 Arequipa is also known for its sublime regional cuisine, full of colorful vegetables and copious amounts of spice.
 And with meals available for $5 or less, it’s very easy to try everything the local menu has to offer.

-Click here to return to Home Page for International Living’s Annual Great-Value Communities Directory, or click on the Next and Previous buttons below to explore more regions…
+Click here to return to Home Page for The World’s Best Towns and Cities For Retirement, or click on the Previous or Next buttons below to explore more regions…